-- Remember to take anything sharp and breakable out before allowing your child their independence at the sink.
+Remember to take anything sharp or breakable out before allowing your child their independence at the sink.
 Then put them standing on the chair in front of the sink and let them get started.

 4. Set up an Activity Corner

-Each time they want to play those games, they go to that corner of the room and it means if any of the pieces get lost they’re somewhere in that section of the room.
+Each time they want to play those games, they go to that corner of the room and it means if any of the pieces get lost, they’re somewhere in that section of the room.

 5. Clothes Washing & Storing

 Sometimes letting the kids help with cooking can be more hassle than it’s worth, especially if you are in a rush.
 But it is good to get your kids involved in the kitchen from a young age, as being involved in the prep/cooking of a meal can often encourage them to try different foods.
 It’s also a good time to catch-up and chat about the day.
-Here’s 20 best things about cooking with kids.

-7. Music while you Work
+7. Music While You Work